Do You Have Fattitude?

 So let's show some Fattitude my friends!
 I'm ready.
 Are you?

-Dr. Martine Jones is a clinical psychologist who serves the Asheville community by providing support for relationship concerns, stress and anxiety, depression, eating disorders and body image concerns, identity development, and life and role changes.
+Dr. Martine Jones (formerly Martine Luntz) is a clinical psychologist who serves clients in North Carolina, Florida, and internationally by providing support for relationship concerns, stress and anxiety, infertility, prenatal and postpartum distress, and life and role changes.